d34dl0ck/dum/README.md

 Modules:
 * Machines - module, that implements MachineAPI component itself
-* Contracts/Machines - module with set of dto, which are needed for using MachinesAPI
+* Contracts/Machines - module with set of dto, which are needed for using MachinesService

 ### How do I get set up? ###